auth0/docs/articles/architecture-scenarios/application/spa-api/part-1.md

 ## Authorization Extension

-The [Auth0 Authorization Extension](/extensions/authorization-extension) allows you to provide authorization support in your application, by assigning Roles, Groups and Permissions to Users.
+The [Auth0 Authorization Extension](/extensions/authorization-extension) allows you to configure Roles, Groups and Permissions, and assign them to Users.

+- The Permissions are actions that someone can do.
+For ExampleCo's business needs, we will configure four Permissions: read, create, delete and approve timesheets.
+- The Roles are collections of Permissions.
+ExampleCo's timesheets app, will be used by two kind of users (employees and managers), with different permissions each, so we will configure two Roles: employee and manager.

+Since this covers our business case we will not create any Groups.

-The Authorization Extension creates a [Rule](/rules) which will augment the [User profile](/rules/current#rule-syntax) during the authentication flow with the Roles, Groups and Permissions assigned to the user.
-You can then use this information to ensure that the `access_token` issued to a user only contains scopes which are allowed according to the permissions defined in the Authorization Extension.
+The Authorization Extension will create a [Rule](/rules) which will read the Roles, Groups and Permissions assigned to a user and add this information to the [User profile](/rules/current#rule-syntax) during the authentication flow.
+We can use this information to ensure that the `access_token` issued to a user only contains scopes which are allowed.
+We can later on proceed to customizing our app, like disabling the Approve Timesheets functionality if the user does not have the required permission to do so.

 <%= include('./_stepnav', {
  prev: ["Introduction", "/architecture-scenarios/application/spa-api"], next: ["2.
 Auth0 Configuration", "/architecture-scenarios/application/spa-api/part-2"]